ddotta/parquetize/README.md

 ## Why this package ?

+This package is a simple wrapper of some very useful functions from the [haven](https://github.com/tidyverse/haven), [readr](https://github.com/tidyverse/readr/) and [arrow](https://github.com/apache/arrow) packages.

 While working, I realized that I was often repeating the same operation when working with parquet files :

 - I import the file in R with "haven" or "readr".